linuxlawson/wargames/README.md

 Wargames WOPR Computer Simulation

-The WOPR is a War Operation Plan Response super computer.
+WOPR is a War Operation Plan Response super computer.
 Anyone familiar with the Movie knows this.